fkajose/competitive-states-nigeria/README.md

  Analysis of competitive states in Nigeria

 This project was conducted for an article on Our Red Eagle about the most competitive states in Nigeria besides Lagos.
-The data used was compiled from the Nigerian Bureau of Statistics (NBS)
+A competitive state is one that enables business environments, possesses resources and human capital, has good infrastructure, and is generally safe for business with a high consumer market.
+Competitive states are good at attracting investment and creating jobs that help reduce poverty and unemployment.

 ## Sources